MMA Fighters

 Early Career In The UFC

-Chuck Liddell began his career with the Ultimate Fighting Championship in 1998, when the mixed martial arts sport was in its infancy.
+Chuck Liddell began his career with the Ultimate Fighting Championship in 1998, when the sport of mixed martial arts was in its infancy.
 Quickly dominating his weight class, he would become one of the key figures in popularizing the combat sport for a new generation of fans.

 Many of his early fights against Randy Couture gained widespread attention from the sporting media, beginning with their first fight in 2002.
 Having established a strong reputation with his matches against fighters including Vitor Belfort and Jeff Monson, he faced Couture in 2002.
 While Liddell lost this fight, he returned to form later that year in his fight against Tito Ortiz, beating him by an impressive KO.